THE HOUSE THAT

 At first, the state's governors were accommodated in rented houses in the city.
 The last of these houses, a classic mid-century Victorian featuring a patterned slate roof, stood on the corner of Convention at Third Street.
 In 1886, Governor Samuel D. McEnery made his residence there, with the state paying the $900 annual rent.

 By 1887, conservatives were powerful enough to push through a bill to purchase the first Louisiana governor’s mansion.
 McEnery chose a house built by Nathan Knox in 1857.
-It was at the south side of North Boulevard between Royal and St. Charles.
+It was on the south side of North Boulevard between Royal and St. Charles.
 The state bought the Knox House for $10,000 from the heirs of Nathan Knox.

 The Knox House was regarded as an emblem of post-Confederate conservatism.
 It was antebellum, aristocratic, and built by slaves.